LukeThornton92/string_theory/README.md

 - [CKEditor](https://ckeditor.com/) is a rich text editor for web applications that provides a WYSIWYG interface for creating and formatting content which can be integrated into Django, using this for the blogs would have realised my vision for how I wanted the blog to be viewed after entry, with spacing and images being placed in a classic blog format.

-- Allowing a quantity of products to be selected before adding to the bag, currently a customer would need to view the bag to increase the quantity, though not breaking the customer experience as the site is dedicated to large single ticket items I feel it looks unproffesional.
+- Allowing a quantity of products to be selected before adding to the bag, currently a customer would need to view the bag to increase the quantity, though not breaking the customer experience as the site is dedicated to large single ticket items I feel it looks unprofessional.

-- The horizontal rule that I generated with the help of [CodePen](https://codepen.io/szpakoli/pen/zYKqoJ), I modified it into a near perfect replica of what I generated in my Figma file, but at somepoint during the build process the diamond was flattened and after numerous attempts to fix I decided to leave.
+- The horizontal rule that I generated with the help of [CodePen](https://codepen.io/szpakoli/pen/zYKqoJ), I modified it into a near perfect replica of what I generated in my Figma file, but at some point during the build process the diamond was flattened and after numerous attempts to fix I decided to leave.

 # Technologies Used